Light-cone Sum Rule Analysis of Semileptonic Decays $\Lambda_b^0 \to \Lambda_c^+ \ell^- \overline{\nu}_\ell$: Numerical analysis

-What is known is that light-cone sum rule is only useful in the low energy region.
-In this work, the reliable region of $q^2$ in the calculation of form factors is $0\le q^2 \le 2.5$.
-For the whole physical region $m_\ell^2\le q^2 \le (M_{\Lambda_b}-M_{\Lambda_c})^2$ we should extrapolate the form factors obtained by light-cone sum rule from light-cone region to the whole physical region by the fitting formula.
-In this work, the following dipole expression is used.
+As discussed in reference \cite{Huang:2004vf} and our numerical analysis, the light-cone sum rule is not applicable to the whole physical region $m_\ell^2\le q^2 \le (M_{\Lambda_b}-M_{\Lambda_c})^2$.
+In this work, the only applicable region of $q^2$ is $0$ $\rm{GeV}^2\le q^2 \le 2.5$ $\rm{GeV}^2$, as shown in Fig. \ref{fig1}.
+For the whole physical regions, we should extrapolate the form factors obtained by the light-cone sum rule from the light-cone sum rule applicable region to the whole physical region through a fitting formula.
+In this work, the following general ``z-expansion" formula is used to fit the form factors and extrapolate them to the whole physical region \cite{Bourrely:2008za}.